-Funding Policy Pay-as-you-go
+Funding Policy Pay-as-you-go cash basis Mortality Pub 2010 Scale MP-2021

 The discount rate was based upon a yield for 20-year tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The prior valuation used a discount rate of 4.77% as of September 30, 2022.
-The current full valuation uses a discount rate of 4.87% as of September 30, 2023.
+The prior valuation used a discount rate of 4.87% as of September 30, 2023.
+The current full valuation uses a discount rate of 4.06% as of September 30, 2024.
 The impact of this change is a slight decrease in liabilities.
 The discount rate will be updated annually to reflect market conditions as of the Measurement Date.